MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The list of capabilities assigned to the phone number.

 ### CivicAddressId
-The Id of the CivicAddress assigned to the phone number.
+The ID of the CivicAddress assigned to the phone number.

 ### IsoCountryCode
 The ISO country code assigned to the phone number.